-6. Other Income
+5. Other Income

-Drug rebates received from drug manufacturers relating to claims paid for retirees totaling \$718,225 are included in other income.
+Drug rebates received from drug manufacturers relating to claims paid for retirees totaling \$1,380,443 are included in other income.

-7. Administrative Expenses
+6. Administrative Expenses

-Pursuant to General Law section 36-12.1-15, for fiscal years 2011 through 2014, the State Controller is authorized to disburse from the OPEB trust funds the actual costs of administering the funds.
-In fiscal years 2015, and thereafter, a restricted receipts account within the General Fund shall be funded and used to pay the expenses of the OPEB Board, the cost of maintaining the OPEB System, and the costs of administering the OPEB System.
-Beginning in fiscal 2015, a transfer shall be made from the OPEB trust funds equal to 25 basis points of the average total investments before lending activities as reported in the annual report of the auditor general for the next preceding five fiscal years or \$200,000, whichever is greater.
-Any non-encumbered funds on June 30 of any fiscal year shall be credited to the OPEB System.
+Pursuant to General Law section 36-12.1-15, for fiscal years 2011 through 2014, the State Controller was authorized to disburse from the OPEB trust funds the actual costs of administering the funds.
+Beginning in fiscal years 2015 a restricted receipts account within the General Fund was to be funded and used to pay the expenses of the OPEB Board, the cost of maintaining the OPEB System, and the costs of administering the OPEB System.
+This restricted receipt account was to be funded from a transfer from the OPEB trust funds equal to 25 basis points of the average total investments before lending activities for the preceding five fiscal years or \$200,000, whichever was greater.
+Any non-encumbered funds on June 30 of any fiscal year were to be returned to the OPEB System.
+For fiscal year 2015 the Trust continued to disburse administrative expenses, which totaled \$94,127, from the OPEB trust funds themselves, rather than transfer funds per the formula mentioned previously to the restricted receipt account in the general fund.
+The Trust expects to request that the applicable section of the general laws be changed to allow for the current practice to continue in future years.

 Administrative expenses recorded within the OPEB System consist primarily of actuarial, investment advisory, custodial fees, and plan design/administration services.
-Other costs related to administering the postemployment benefit program such as enrollment of retirees, payment of claims, accounting, and investment monitoring have not been allocated to the System.
+Other costs related to administering the post-employment benefit program such as enrollment of retirees, payment of claims, accounting, and investment monitoring have not been allocated to the System.

-8. Contingencies
+7. Contingencies